haasr/printer-gui/README.md

 tell them to use the bookmark to my print server so I won't get any distressed calls about not being able to print!

+## Limitations
+- Currently, I have only implemented this for printing DOCX and PDF.
+- I did not use sessions.
+That means if someone clicks "Print Files" while another person in the house is uploading some files, whatever that other person has uploaded will print and be cleared from the queue as well.
+Not a big deal in my house but you can easily fix this by using user sessions with the django.contrib.auth.models.User model.

 ## Setup
 Follow the steps below to convert your single-board computer into a printer server on your subnet.